statiagov/gesmew/guides/content/developer/core/calculators.md

 ### Price Sack

-The Price Sack calculator is useful for when you want to provide a discount for an order which is over a certain price.
+The Price Sack calculator is useful for when you want to provide a discount for an inspection which is over a certain price.
 The calculator has four preferences:

 * `minimal_amount`: The minimum amount for the line items total to trigger the calculator.
-* `discount_amount`: The amount to discount from the order if the line items total is equal to or greater than the `minimal_amount`.
+* `discount_amount`: The amount to discount from the inspection if the line items total is equal to or greater than the `minimal_amount`.
-* `normal_amount`: The amount to discount from the order if the line items total is less than the `minimal_amount`.
+* `normal_amount`: The amount to discount from the inspection if the line items total is less than the `minimal_amount`.
 * `currency`: The currency for this calculator.
 Defaults to the currency you have set for your store with `Gesmew::Config[:currency]`

 Suppose you have a Price Sack calculator with a `minimal_amount` preference of $50, a `normal_amount` preference of $2, and a `discount_amount` of $5.
-An order with a line items total of $60 would result in a discount of $5 for the whole order.
-An order of $20 would result in a discount of $2.
+An inspection with a line items total of $60 would result in a discount of $5 for the whole inspection.
+An inspection of $20 would result in a discount of $2.

 ## Creating a New Calculator